Social and Assisted Housing

 o ENERGY STAR® appliances

-Incentives for CUSTOM and Engineered measures incentives are calculated based on the actual energy savings in kilowatt-hours (kWh) that will result from installing a particular measure.
+Incentives for Custom measures incentives are calculated based on the actual energy savings in kilowatt-hours (kWh) that will result from installing a particular measure.
 To access these tracks, you are likely to have first completed an energy audit of your building, allowing your project to be tailored to your needs.
 The application form includes worksheets to calculate the savings and the eligible Incentives.
 The amount of your incentive is calculated based on improved energy performance.
 Examples include: HVAC upgrades, building automation/controls and building envelope upgrades.
-The incentive for projects in the Engineered and Custom tracks is 5 cents per kWh and/or $400 per kW peak reduction for lighting measures; and 10 cents per kWh and/or $800 per kW peak demand reduction for all other measures.
+The incentive for projects in the Custom tracks is 5 cents per kWh and/or $400 per kW peak reduction for lighting measures; and 10 cents per kWh and/or $800 per kW peak demand reduction for all other measures.
 You may also be eligible for additional incentives to take you to a maximum of 50 per cent of the total cost of your retrofit project.

-Eligible Engineered and Custom measures include:
+Eligible Custom measures include:

 o Lighting redesigns in common areas